flan/staticdhcpd/README.md

 **staticDHCPd 2.0.0 is finally in rc1 status!**

-Anything in the 2.0.0 branch from [r774](https://code.google.com/p/staticdhcpd/source/detail?r=774)+ now needs to be tested; the running checklist follows (if you test a thing, send e-mail to Neil Tallim at the address in any source file or comment on the [announcement post](http://uguu.ca/514/staticdhcpd-2-0-0-rc1/)):
+The 2.0.0 branch now needs to be tested; the running checklist follows (if you test a thing, send e-mail to Neil Tallim at the address in any source file or comment on the [announcement post](http://uguu.ca/514/staticdhcpd-2-0-0-rc1/)):
   * staticDHCPd
     * Long-term soak-test
       * Stable memory usage **settles after logs finish growing**